bcgov/mines-digital-trust/openshift/README.md

 7. Save the returned values

 #### tag db and mines-permitting-agent images
-Tagging the images for a namespace/environment (dev, test, prod) makes them available there for deployment.
+Tagging the images for a namespace/environment (dev, test, prod) makes them available for deployment.
 Using dev as an example.

 ```sh
 oc -n a3e512-tools tag db:latest db:dev